-To encourage the positive portrayals of Latinos in all forms of the entertainment media and to reward the excellence of those entities or individuals whose productions elevate the image and status of all Latinos.
-The Foundation also works to enhance opportunities for all Latinos in front of and behind the camera and serves as a liaison between the industry and the Latino community by providing access, education, and resources.
+To support and encourage the inclusion of Latino talent, executives, and voices in all aspects of the creative process in entertainment media to assure accurate, meaningful portrayals of the Latino community, celebrate individuals and entities who elevate the image and status of Latino talent in front of and behind the camera, and serves as a liaison between the industry and the Latino community by providing access, education, and resources.

 The Imagen Foundation

 In 2007, Imagen began a project to track Latino senior level executives in the industry.
-This effort, now known as the Imagen Most Powerful and Influential Latinos in Entertainment, has identified more than 100 industry executives as well as talent agents and managers in mainstream media.
-The list is announced bi-annually at a reception in Beverly Hills during Hispanic Heritage month and provides a networking opportunity for these executives.
+This effort, now known as the Imagen Powerful and Influential Latinos in Entertainment, has identified more than 100 industry executives as well as talent agents and managers in mainstream media.
+The list is announced annually at a reception in Los Angeles and provides a networking opportunity for these executives.

 The Imagen Foundation continues to be a resource and conduit for the entertainment industry and the Latino community.
 Imagen has evolved as an organization that uses its influence to promote, support, build bridges and connect national influencers, both Latino and non-Latino, with each other.